Safe Routes to School E-News

 There are still several opportunities to get involved in the conference and elevate your organization, agency or company profile and focus on Safe Routes to School issues and projects by becoming a conference sponsor.
 Go online to see a detailed list of the different sponsorship levels and associated benefits, and other unique sponsorship opportunities.
 There is also a NEW Exhibitor Option that has just been added!

-The Safe Routes to School National Partnership also encourages you to come to Sacramento a day early to attend our Annual Meeting which will take place on Monday, August 12 from 1-5 PM, followed by a Safe Routes Social.
+The Safe Routes Partnership also encourages you to come to Sacramento a day early to attend our Annual Meeting which will take place on Monday, August 12 from 1-5 PM, followed by a Safe Routes Social.
 Those of you from California can also sign-up for an Advocacy Day on the afternoon of Thursday, August 15, meeting with policy makers in the capitol, right after the conference ends.
 Online Registration for the conference, our Annual Meeting and the California Advocacy Day will launch in May.
 Visit the conference website for more details on registration and sponsor levels and benefits.

 Plus, ASAP grant opportunity for schools